 Robotic surgery (robot-assisted surgery) is a type of surgical procedure performed using robotic systems.
 Robotic surgery is an advanced form of laparoscopic surgery, a type of minimally invasive surgery.

-Fortis Hospitals, Robotic Surgery Program provides access to the world’s most advanced surgical robotic system - 4th Generation Da Vinci Xi, that allows our surgeons to perform complex procedures with greater accuracy, flexibility and control.
-Our state-of-the-art technique is designed to offer increased levels of visualisation, dexterity and efficacy to our experts for executing intricate and challenging procedures, which would have been difficult or impossible to perform with traditional methods.
+Fortis Hospitals, Mumbai Robotic Surgery Program provides an access to the world’s most advanced surgical robotic system - 4th Generation ‘Da Vinci Xi’.
+This system allows our surgeons to perform complex procedures with a high degree of accuracy, flexibility, and control.
+The state-of-the-art technology is designed to offer increased levels of visualization, dexterity, and precision to our experts, for executing intricate and challenging procedures, which would have otherwise been difficult or impossible to perform with traditional methods.

 4th Generation da Vinci Xi® Surgical System

 An advanced high-definition vision system that provides surgeons with 10 times magnified 3Dimentional HD view of the surgical site.

 Ergonomically designed console where the surgeon sits to operate and leads the assisting team members during the operation.